seregazhuk/seregazhuk.github.io_old/_posts/2017-07-26-reactphp-http-client.md

 $client = new React\HttpClient\Client($loop);
 {% endhighlight %}

 `Client` class is very simple and its interface consists of the one `request()` method.
-It accepts a request method, URL,§ optional additional headers and returns an instance of the `React\HttpClient\Request` class.
+It accepts a request method, URL, optional additional headers and returns an instance of the `React\HttpClient\Request` class.
 Let's create a `GET` request to `https://php.net`:
 {% highlight php %}
 <?php